 The SCS Program and Evaluation Guidelines updates and expands the scope, components, and methodology of the SCS Evaluation Process for determining whether to accept or reject the MPO's determination that an implemented SCS would achieve the applicable GHG emission reduction targets per Government Code § 65080 (b)(2)(I)(ii).
 Historically, CARB's SCS determination has primarily relied on use of travel demand and emissions modeling output provided by the MPO.
-This quantitative determination prepared by the MPO will continue to be used to analyze whether the SB 375 GHG emission reduction targets would be met, but the additional strategy-based analyses would further assess whether there are supportive key actions and investments for the RTP/SCS strategies.
+This quantitative determination prepared by the MPO will continue to be used to analyze whether the SB 375 GHG emission reduction targets would be met, but the additional strategybased analyses would further assess whether there are supportive key actions and investments for the RTP/SCS strategies.
 These additional analyses include an evaluation of whether the direction of the RTP/SCS is consistent with planned outcomes; whether the GHG emission reductions are supported by scientific literature; and whether the region is making plan adjustments, as necessary to meet the GHG emission reduction targets.
-In other words, the outcomes of the following five Policy Commitments analyses will give CARB staff the confidence to accept an MPO's determination that an SCS meets the applicable GHG emission reduction targets:
+In other words, the outcomes of the following four Policy Commitments analyses will give CARB staff the confidence to accept an MPO's determination that an SCS meets the applicable GHG emission reduction targets:

-- 1) Trend Analysis: Does the data show that the plan is moving in a direction consistent with the planned outcomes, including the planned regional GHG reductions? - 2) Elasticity Analysis: Does the scientific literature support the stated GHG emissions reductions? - 3) Policy Analysis: Are there supportive key actions for the RTP/SCS strategies? - 4) Investment Analysis: Do the investments support the stated GHG emissions reductions? - 5) Plan Adjustment Analysis: If the region is falling behind on implementation, what measures are the MPO taking to correct course in the plan?
+- 1) Trend Analysis: Does the data show that the plan is moving in a direction consistent with the planned outcomes, including the planned regional GHG reductions? - 2) Policy Analysis: Are there supportive key actions for the RTP/SCS strategies? - 3) Investment Analysis: Do the investments support the stated GHG emission reductions? - 4) Plan Adjustment Analysis: If the region is falling behind on implementation, what measures are the MPO taking to correct course in the plan?

-Further, CARB's Strategy-based SCS Evaluation Process will also report three additional components including Tracking Implementation (SB 150), Incremental Progress, and Equity.
+Further, CARB's Strategy-based SCS Evaluation Process will report three additional components including Tracking Implementation (SB 150), Incremental Progress, and Equity.
 However, these components are not used for CARB's SCS determination.